-Dua for Upon completing the ablution
+Dua for upon completing the ablution

-Ablution (wudu) is necessary for Muslims to purify themselves as they prepare to offer salah (Namaz, daily prayer) and recite the Quran.
-Moreover, it is mustahab for a Muslim to always be in a state of wudu.
-Reciting the dua upon completing the ablution is an essential etiquette taught to us by Prophet Muhammad (ﷺ).
-The act of washing ourselves physically while simultaneously purifying our spirits is beloved by Allah (سُبْحَانَهُ وَتَعَالَى).
+Ablution (wudu) is necessary for all Muslims before offering salah (daily prayer) and recite the Quran.
+Moreover, it is mustahab for Muslims to always be in a state of wudu.
+The act of cleaning ourselves physically while simultaneously purifying our spirits is beloved by Allah (سُبْحَانَهُ وَتَعَالَى).

 Hisnul Muslim